Safe Turkey Preparation

 - Bake the stuffing in its own dish, not inside the turkey.
 But if you must, stuff the turkey just before roasting, not hours before.
 Immediately after roasting, remove all stuffing from the turkey cavity.

-- Just after your meal is over, take the leftover meat off the bones and dispose of the skeleton.
-Refrigerate gravy, meat and other items to prevent the possibility of food poisoning.
+- Just after your meal is over, remove the leftover meat from the bones and discard the skeleton.
+Refrigerate gravy, meat, and other items to prevent the possibility of food poisoning.